w-DoubleU/Whack-A-Potato/README.md

 Main Bot Script = Self Explanatory

+topright.png - Is the first icon which will be clicked, tstart.png is the next icon, then the code loops for 60 seconds searching specific b values for 7

 Mouse Position = Use this to obtain the exact x,y coordinates as well as RGB values.

 I'm t2 - 27" Monitors - Display Resolution 2560x 1440